Margaux Vialleron

 In 2025, together with six writers, Margaux co-launched the Feminist Food Friends, an online collective aimed at community-building and skill-sharing in the food space.

 Margaux has a background in Comparative Literature and has worked as a Rights Agent for literary agencies and independent publishers for almost ten years.
-She gives lectures, joins discussions and moderates panels on the topics of literature, translation, writing and food, and she co-hosts the SPK podcast and book club.
+They have given lectures, joined discussions and moderated panels on the topics of literature, translation, writing and food, and they co-host the SPK podcast and book club.